contrun/fiber/docs/presentations/cfn.md

 - Same security assumption as bitcoin lightning network
 - Native multi-assets payment channel network
-- Native bitcoin lightning network interoperability with atomic 2-way transfers
+- Referenece implementation is now available with BTC cross chain support (WARNING: demonstratable only for now, lots for bugs to be squashed)
+- Almost all the functionalities mentioned above have their [repective RPC](https://github.com/nervosnetwork/cfn-node/blob/main/src/rpc/README.md) ready for integration

 ---

 ### CFN as of tomorrow

-- Achieve Feature parity with bitcoin lightning network (watch tower, multiple-hop network)
+- Achieve feature parity with bitcoin lightning network (watch tower, multiple-hop network)
-- Leverage existing BTC lightning network infrastructure for payment routing
 - Rethink payment channel network with CKB's extensibility and programmbility
+  - State channels with smart contract support
   - Highly-articipated lightning network features made possible by covenants (e.g. Non Interactive Channels)
   - And beyond